jecki/DHParser/documentation_src/Overview.rst

 DHParser does does not hide any stages of the tree generation process.
-Thus, you get full access to the (somewhat simplified if you choose) concrete syntax tree (CST) as well as to the (even more simplyfied and streamlined) abstract syntax tree (AST).
+Thus, you get full access to the (somewhat simplified if you choose) concrete syntax tree (CST) as well as to the (even more simplified and streamlined) abstract syntax tree (AST).

 An internal mini-DSL for AST-transformation